doron-nazaretsky/lect-flow-control/README.md

-# lect-flow-control
-Materials for flow control lecture
+# Materials for a wonderful flow control lecture

 ### Setting up the environment
 **Note** - To follow the lecture on your machine, you need python3 installed and some sort of a jupyter notebook runner - Preferably VSCode Jupyter Notebook extension but any other runner is sufficient.